schavis/hashicorp-backup/sync-git.md

 fetch commands to control the communication between your local branch and the remote branch:

-- `git push` - sent changes from a local branch to a remote repo
+- `git push` - send your local changes to the remote branch
-- `git fetch` - get changes from a remote repo into your tracking branch
+- `git fetch` - get changes from the remote branch
+- `git merge` - apply changes from the remote branch to your local branch
-- `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch
+- `git pull` - get changes from the remote branch **and** apply the changes to your local branch

 ## Get information from the server